Hyperbolic domains in real Euclidean spaces: Localization theorems for the minimal pseudometric

 \begin{remark} (A) The estimate \eqref{eq:localestimateg} says in particular that $\Omega$ is hyperbolic at every point close enough to $\bp$.
 An analogous result for the Kobayashi metric is \cite[Theorem 2.1]{ForstnericRosay1987}.
-Our proof gives a stronger result under weaker hypotheses also in that situation: the domain $\Omega\subset \C^n$ need not be bounded, the local peak function $u$ may be plurisubharmonic instead of holomorphic, and there is no condition on the upper bound of $|\bx-\bp|$ in terms of $|u(\bx)|$.
+Our proof gives a stronger conclusion under weaker hypotheses also in that situation: the domain $\Omega\subset \C^n$ need not be bounded, the local peak function $u$ may be plurisubharmonic instead of holomorphic, and there is no condition on the upper bound of $|\bx-\bp|$ in terms of $|u(\bx)|$.

 (B) Our proof of \eqref{eq:localestimateg} can be adjusted to the situation studied by Ivashkovich and Rosay in \cite[Sect.\ 2a]{IvashkovichRosay2004}.
-The upshot is that, under the hypotheses in their result, the quotient of the infinitesimal Kobayashi metrics of a domain $\Omega$ and of the subdomain $\Omega\cap \,\B(\bp,r_0)$ in an almost complex manifold $X$ approaches $1$ linearly in terms of $\dist(\bx,\bp)$.
+The upshot is that, under their hypotheses, the quotient of the infinitesimal Kobayashi metrics of a domain $\Omega$ and the subdomain $\Omega\cap \,\B(\bp,r_0)$ in an almost complex manifold $X$ approaches $1$ linearly in terms of $\dist(\bx,\bp)$.
 (Ivashkovich and Rosay did not provide a quantitative estimate of the rate of convergence.) \end{remark}

 In the proof of Theorem \ref{th:loc1} we shall need the following lemma.